At the Stadium

 All venues for EURO 2020 will operate a strict no smoking policy.
 This includes the use of tobacco and vaping products across all areas of the stadium.

-You can only enter the stadium if your bag is not bigger than A4 – so it's best if you don't bring a bag at all.
-If you have additional luggage or large items, please check the map above to find a Bag Deposit area near you where it can be left during the match.
+You can only enter the stadium with a bag not bigger than A4.
+So it's best if you don't bring a bag at all.
+If you have additional luggage or large items, please check the map above to find a Bag Deposit area nearest you where it can be left during the match.
+Wristbands will be provided to spectators while storing bags to Bag Deposit.
+Each wristband will have a dedicated colour and a dedicated number on it.

 Check out the Stadium Rules for more information.

 ❗ Remember, other items such as professional cameras, umbrellas or food and drinks won't be allowed.
-Best read our Matchday checklist to be prepared.
+Best read our Matchday checklist to be prepared and get creative.

-- Food and beverage concessions at Puskás Aréna will open three hours before kick-off and close one hour after the final whistle.
-(On 23 June, concessions will close 15 minutes after final whistle.)
+- Food and beverage concessions at Baku Olympic Stadium will open three hours before kick-off and close 10 minutes after half time.

-- Concessions will offer a range of food, including vegetarian options.
+- Concessions will offer a range of food, including vegetarian and vegan options.

-- Drinks include Heineken beer and Coca-Cola, sugar-free soft drinks and bottled water.
-Remember, you may be asked for identification as alcohol can only be served to those over 18 in Hungary.
+- Drinks include Heineken beer & Coca Cola, sugar-free soft drinks and bottled water.
+Alcohol will be served in special cups.
+Remember, you may be asked for identification as alcohol is over 18 in Azerbaijan.

 - Spectators are asked to observe COVID-19 mitigation measures, which will be in place at each concession outlet.
 This includes distanced queuing and hand sanitation.

-EURO 2020 Official merchandise will be available in Puskás Aréna.
+EURO 2020 Official merchandise will be available around Baku Olympic Stadium.

 Please see the map above or use the Volkswagen EURO 2020 Map (app only) to locate the nearest Fan Shop to your entrance.

-💳 Payment will be fully cashless.
-Fan Shops at Puskás Aréna accept all major international cards, Alipay and other digital payment systems.
+💳 Payment will be both cash & cashless.
+Fan Shops at Baku Olympic Stadium accept all major international cards and only Azerbaijani Manat as cash.

-🕑 Opening hours: from three hours before the match until kick-off and for one hour after the final whistle.
-The Fan Shops will close during the match so you can focus on the action on the pitch.
+🕑 Opening hours – three hours before kick-off, closing 1 hour after the final whistle.
 Fan Shops will only be open on matchdays.

 🎒 If you purchase any EURO 2020 merchandise, it will not affect your bag allowance.
 It will be placed in an approved clear plastic bag that you can bring into the stadium with you.
 For those wanting to avoid carrying extra items on matchday, have your favourite items delivered directly to your door by ordering them at the official EURO 2020 Online Store.

 ❗ If you are a non-ticket holder who would like merchandise, please don't come to the stadium if you don't have a valid match ticket.
-Stop by the official licensed Fan Shop at the Fan Zone or order it online from the comfort of your sofa instead.
+Order it online from the comfort of your sofa instead.

 The Volkswagen Mobility Makers, part of the EURO 2020 volunteer team, will be there to answer any questions.
 Don't hesitate to approach them if you need help onsite.
-They speak English and Hungarian.
+They speak English and Azerbaijani.

-You can meet them in and around Puskás Aréna, at the Spectator Info Points, and throughout the host city.
+You can meet them in and around Baku Olympic Stadium, at the Spectator Info Points, and throughout the host city.

 They'll help with all services and where to go, including lost and found services.

-To make Puskás Aréna safe for everyone, there are security measures that you may notice when you visit.
+To make Baku Olympic Stadium safe for everyone, there are security measures that you may notice when you visit.

 We'll all be social distancing, so getting into the stadium may take longer than normal.
 We're screening everyone before they enter and carrying out bag searches.